Make-School-Courses/DevOps-Security/03-Lesson03/deploy.md

 ## Activities
   - Groups present the top 10 attacks of 2017
+    - Each group presents for 5 mins with Q & A after

   - Quick chat about cloud
   - Pair and share about AWS services (EC2, S3, lamba, Elastic Beenstalk, Database storage)